vmware-archive/xenon/README.md

 The lightweight runtime (each service is less than 500 bytes of memory overhead) enables the creation of highly available and scalable applications in the form of cooperating light weight services.
-The operation model for a cluster of DCP nodes is the same for both on premise, and service deployments.
+The operation model for a cluster of Xenon nodes is the same for both on premise, and service deployments.

 ## Getting started

 Please refer to the [wiki](https://github.com/vmware/xenon/wiki).
-Tutorials for each DCP service patterns will be made available in the coming months.
+Tutorials for each Xenon service patterns will be made available in the coming months.
 Various samples are under the dcp-samples directory.